dounan/chat-pc-site/README.md

 ## [Click here to get started for free!](/docs/macos/getting-started/)

-## Safe by design

-With ChatPC, you are in total control.
-By default, ChatPC cannot execute any actions on your Mac.
-You must explicitly give ChatPC access to the folders, Shortcuts, and AppleScripts that it can action on.
-In addition, you can configure which actions require your explicit approval before executing.
+## Designed with safety in mind

+With ChatPC, you dictate the rules.
+It's designed from the ground up to ensure your peace of mind.

+### 🛠️ You are in control

+By default, ChatPC can't access any of your files or run any Shortcuts or AppleScripts.
+Only grant permissions to what you're comfortable with.

+### 🛂 Explicit approvals

+Ensure even more security by configuring which actions need your approval before executing.

 ---